wanelo-chef/openswan/README.md

 ## Requirements

+Currently tested only on Ubuntu 12.

+### Peer to Peer

-Currently tested only on Ubuntu 12, and expects a 'users' databag, with user records formatted like this:
+Expects a 'users' databag, with user records formatted like this:

 ```json
 {